 79% of U.S. adult Internet users check online reviews before they make a purchase or visit a business. — YouGov

-Worst of all, the review only tells one side of the story, leaving you, the (hopefully) innocent business owner, to deal with the fallout.
-The best you can do is to handle these negative reviews by addressing them head-on.
-Doing so may also help assure potential customers that the negative thing they’ve read about online is something that doesn’t happen often.
-And even better, the chance that the customer transform their negative review into a positive one is considerably bigger, this happens more often than one would think.
+Worse of all, the review only tells one side of the story, leaving you, the (hopefully) innocent company owner, to deal with the fallout.
+The best thing you can do with these bad reviews is to face them head-on.
+This could also show possible customers that the bad thing they read about online isn't something that happens very often.
+Even better, the customer is much more likely to change their bad review into a positive one.
+This happens more often than you might think.

-In the example above, we can see that the owner respond according to the overall pattern of negative reviews being transformed into positive ones:
+In the example above, we can see that the owner's response follows the general pattern of turning negative reviews into good ones:

-√ Reach - The customer reaches out with their negative experience on review platforms such as Google, Yelp or Tripadvisor.
+√ Reach - The customer reaches out with their negative experience on review platforms such as Google or TripAdvisor.

 √ Remedy - Some type of fix occurs, either from intervention on the part of the brand, a second positive experience outweighing an initial negative one, or maybe the consumer self-correcting their own misunderstanding.

-√ Repair - As a result of the remedy, the unhappy customer is repaired to a happy one.
-Hopefully, ready to trust the brand for future transactions, and the reputation of the brand is restored by an edited review reflecting better satisfaction.
+√ Repair - Because of the fix, the customer who was unhappy is now happy again.
+Hopefully, they'll be ready to do business with the brand again, and the brand's image will be fixed by an edited review that shows better satisfaction.

-In the example above, we can’t see the outcome of the owners reply.
-But the owner provided a high level of professionalism online which hopefully results in them getting their trust back.
-And by responding to this review, the owner show other potential customers that they are willing to address and resolve concerns.
+In the above case, we can't see how the owner's answer turned out.
+But the owner was very professional online, which, if all goes well, should help them trust them again.
+And by reacting to this review, the owner shows other potential customers that they are willing to address and solve problems.

 An initial negative review doesn't have to be set in stone.
 The industry term “negative” reviews can be misleading, causing unnecessary fear for local brands and their marketers.
 Instead, we should see it as “reviews-in-progress”.
 So, instead of seeing a “negative” reviews as the end of your local business - face the reality.
 Someone trusted your business and was disappointed.
 Now it’s your time to earn that trust back.